National Harbor, Maryland

 A series of inspiring videos plays at the start of every commercial break.
 We see dozens of kids preparing to drive or fly hundreds of mile to get to Maryland for the final, driving home the amount of time, money, and emotional labor both the parents and children have poured into a contest that most of them lose within the first day.

-Some parents spend as much as $200/hour on tutors to help their kids develop their phonetic and linguistic skills.
 This year is a little different from previous Bees: The group of participants is twice as large, and about half of the 516 kids participating came despite not having won a regional spelling bee—the traditional pathway to Scripps.
 Under a new rules update (pdf), anyone who won a school-level bee could apply.
 But unlike other spellers, such contestants had to pay a $750 entrance fee out-of-pocket, as well as cover travel and lodging costs for the three days of the competition.

 The world of spelling bees is hyper-competitive.
 Some parents spend as much as $200/hour on tutors (often former Bee participants or champions) to help their kids develop their phonetic and linguistic skills.
 Spelling bees sound quirky and quaint, but for the competitors and their families, they’re no easy lark—they involve years of training and hard work on the part of both students and their caregivers.